ISO 5775

 ISO 5775 is an international standard for labeling the size of bicycle tires and rims.
-The system used was originally developed by the European Tyre and Rim Technical Organisation (ETRTO).
-It is designed to make tire sizing consistent and clear.
-It replaces overlapping informal systems that ambiguously distinguished between sizes.
+The system used was originally developed by the European Tyre and Rim Technical Organisation (ETRTO), and is now managed by the ISO.
+It is designed to make tire sizing consistent and clear, through replacing overlapping informal systems that ambiguously distinguished between sizes.
 For example, at least 6 different "26 inch" sizes exist (just by American notation), and "27 inch" wheels have a larger diameter than American "28 inch" (French "700C") wheels.
+This standard uses the bead seat diameter (BSD) as a measurement for rim and tyre widths.
 The Japanese Industrial Standards Committee also cooperates with ISO 5775.
 The corresponding Japanese standards are JIS D 9112 for tires and JIS D 9421 for rims.

-Tires

-Wired-edge tires
+Part 1, which addresses tyres' designations and dimensions, was last published in August 2023 and Part 2, addressing rims, was last published in March 2021.

+Part 1 considers tyres' nomenclature, size designation, marking, dimensions and compatibility with different rims and rim widths.

+Part 2 considers both general requirements and specific requirements for 5 sub types of rim: straight-sided, tubeless straight-sided, hooked bead, crochet type (not the same as hooked bead type), and tubeless crochet type rims.